AdrianArtacho/TAP/README.md

 # TAP
-The Augmented Performer - Thesis
+The Augmented Performer - An ecological approach to gesture segmentation in choreomusical research